GabrielJadderson/ASM/README.md

 # ASM

-This program and the included source code is released udner the MIT license.
+This program and ALL the included source code is released udner the MIT license.